Dzzs/Markdown-Notes/README.md

 - Only forward requests made to FQDN.
 - Forward to Silverbullet VMs on ports specified in docker.
 - Valid TLS certificate from CA.
-- Redirect all http requests to https.
+- Redirect all HTTP requests to HTTPS.
 - Persistence to stay connected to the same instance for that session.

 ## Firewall Configuration
 - Reverse Proxy / Load Balancer
   - Restrict access to only allow 80/443 requests coming from CloudFlare IPs.
-Use CloudFlare WAF to manage access.
 - Virtual Machines
   - Allow Syncthing ports.
+  - Allow connection from reverse proxy IP on specified port.
-  - Only allow incoming 443 requests coming from the Load Balancer IP.
+  - Only allow incoming HTTPS requests coming from the Load Balancer IP.
 - Local instances
-  - Allow connection from reverse proxy IP on specified port
+  - Allow connection from reverse proxy IP on specified port.
-  - Forward respective port to local IP of instance running on that port
+  - Forward respective port to local IP of instance running on that port.

 ## CloudFlare Configuration
-- Domain and A name pointing to Reverse Proxy / Load Balancer
+- Domain and A name pointing to Reverse Proxy / Load Balancer.
 - Full (strict) TLS for end-to-end encryption.
   - Requires valid certificate from CA.
 - WAF to restrict access.